 WE’RE DIVINE consulting supports organizations and individuals with meeting and expanding their commitment to understanding and navigating differences.

 We create supportive spaces that requires all to increase their capacity to “hold space” for difficult conversations and develop a deeper understanding of diverse perspectives and practices; this creates mutual responsibility for growth and development.

 Individuals are asked to sit in discomfort and lean into the unknown areas of discussion and content that are often avoided.

 We go beyond the standard Diversity, Equity, and Inclusion approaches to combating racial justice and effective ally ship.
-That is the out-of-date ineffective and insensitive approach that expects marginalized representatives to contain their emotional response and create a sense of safety for white fragility in support of those holding the privilege and power.
+That is the out-of-date ineffective and insensitive approach that expect marginalized communities to hold space for the experience and emotional response of the dominate society.